das-peter/commerce_multicurrency/README.txt

 -- SUMMARY --

-This module enhances the multi currency capabilities of commerce http://drupal.org/project/commerce
+This module enhances some of the multi-currency capabilities of commerce http://drupal.org/project/commerce